-achieving emissions reduction throughout the 21st century enough to reach net zero global emissions by around 2080.
+significant emissions reduction throughout the 21st century.
 RCP8.5 assumes annual global emissions will continue to increase throughout the 21st century.
 Climate changes under each emissions pathway are presented against a reference period of 1986-2005 for all indicators.
 For more information, please refer to the RCP Database.